Darkcom18/Data-Science/README.md

 # Data-Science
-Here are some of my project to analysizing data.
+Here are some of my projects to analysizing data.